worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ## Build AyA-Node from Source Code

-We recommend to compile the aya-node not on a small virtual machine (min. requirnments) as this can take quite some time.
+We recommend to compile the aya-node not on a small virtual machine as this can take quite some time.
 Instead build the aya-node on your local machine and copy the binary to the server.

 Clone the AyA-Node Repository:
 ```bash